mstocco/mariostoc.co/content/traininglog/20201206-ironman2021-38weeksout.md

 Another night of less than great sleep; I was up earlier than I wanted.
 Work was a longer day too.

 So... **solid workout** in the pool late this afternoon.
-It was just me and another age-grouper dude in the moderate lane; he had the olympic distance coloured swim cap from the _Elk Lake Triathlon_.
-This meant things flowed well neither of us really got in each other's way.
+Just two people in the moderate lane; just me and another age-grouper dude who wore the olympic distance coloured swim cap from the _Elk Lake Triathlon_.
+This meant things both of our workouts flowed well; neither of us really got in each other's way.
 <!---->
 ### NORMALIZED SWIM PACES
 ![Swim Workout](/assets/jpg/swim-20201211.jpeg)

+The swim felt good though if I was to note anything, it would have been that the burn in the quads during the kickboard lengths.

 If the swim felt good, the jog was anything but; **no juice**, even after a decent dinner.

 It was heavy, dead legs that never came around tonight.
-I walked (uphills) and walked the last
+I stopped for a minute or two to snap [this week's photo](javascript:flkty.select(2);), walked the uphills and stopped the watch with aroung 600m  home.
+Nothing was feeling "injury sore" during the run; just no power or spring off the ground.

+I did notice some soreness in my lumbar and right ankle before headed to bed.

 <!---->
 ## SATURDAY DEC 12
 Sleep **4** | Fatigue **4** | Stress **3** | Soreness **4**